I Will Always Love You (Whitney Houston recording): Live performances

 Houston also gave a memorable performance of the song at the 36th Annual Grammy Awards in March 1994, which opened the show.
 The performance has since been hailed as one of the greatest Grammy performances of the award ceremony's history.
 The performance re-aired during the 54th Annual Grammy Awards on February 12, 2012, following Houston's death and, again, in November of that year, for the Grammy special, We Will Always Love You: A Grammy Salute to Whitney Houston.
 Later in 1994, Houston performed the song at the World Music Awards and at the 1994 FIFA World Cup at the Rose Bowl in Pasadena, California in front of 92,000 fans at the stadium and with over a billion people watching on television.
 In August 1996, Houston performed the song at the Jerudong Park Amphitheater at Jerudong Park, Bandar Seri Bagawan, Brunei, for the Whitney: Brunei The Royal Wedding Celebration.
-Houston also performed the song on her third HBO concert special, Classic Whitney: Live from Washington, D.C.
-(1997) where Houston opened the concert by performing the ballad.
-During the promotion of the album, My Love Is Your Love, in April 1999, Houston performed the song during Divas Live '99.
+Houston opened her third HBO concert special, Classic Whitney: Live from Washington, D.C.
+(1997) by performing the song, receiving a standing ovation.
+During the promotion of the album, My Love Is Your Love, in April 1999, Houston performed the song during Divas Live '99, receiving a standing ovation after hitting the high note after the famous delayed drum beat.
 A year later, she performed the song again on the Arista Records silver anniversary special, 25 Years of #1 Hits - Arista Records 25th Anniversary Celebration (2000); that same year she walked onstage singing the song's chorus a cappella at the 2000 MTV Video Music Awards after an introduction by Britney Spears and Christina Aguilera, walking out to cheers and a standing ovation.
 Houston performed the song, alongside "I Have Nothing" at the first annual BET Awards where she became the first recipient of the BET Lifetime Achievement Award in 2001.
-Three years later, in September 2004, Houston performed the song again, alongside her 1996 hit ballad, "I Believe in You and Me", at the World Music Awards at the Thomas & Mack Center in Las Vegas.
+Three years later, on September 15, 2004, Houston performed the song again, alongside her 1996 hit ballad, "I Believe in You and Me", at the World Music Awards at the Thomas & Mack Center in Las Vegas in what was held as a comeback performance for the artist in her first televised performance since 2003.